 See the Annual Report and the United Internet website.

 In addition, our stakeholders’ opinions and decisions are a key factor both in shaping our sustainability management activities and in determining what goes into our sustainability report.
-We have held a separate dialog with selected stakeholders for this.
+We held a separate dialog with selected stakeholders on this.

 (1) Verband der Anbieter von Telekommunikations- und Mehrwertdiensten e.
 V.